Usage

 cdot

-to use centered dots rather than ordinary periods in numbers.
+Set to TRUE to use centered dots rather than ordinary periods in numbers.

-The output uses a syntax appropriate for latex
+The output uses a syntax appropriate for latex.

 na.blank

-to use blanks rather than NA
+Set to TRUE to use blanks rather than NA for missing values.

-This usually looks better in latex
+This usually looks better in latex.

 dcolumn

-to use David Carlisle's dcolumn
+Set to TRUE to use David Carlisle's dcolumn style for

-decimal alignment in latex
+decimal alignment in latex.

-.
+Default is FALSE.
 You will probably want to

-, as a column may then c
+use dcolumn if you use rdec, as a column may then c

 numeric.dollar

-to place dollar
+logical, default !dcolumn.
+Set to TRUE to place dollar

-signs around numeric values when dcolumn=FALSE
+signs around numeric values when dcolumn=FALSE.
+This

-will use minus signs rather than hyphens to indicate
+assures that latex will use minus signs rather than hyphens to indicate

 negative numbers.
 S